Healing Is Music to Our Ears

 Music and Movement in Parkinson’s Disease

-An exercise group for people with Parkinson’s Disease meets on Tuesdays from 4-5pm at the First Baptist Church of Ames, 200 Lynn Ave.
+An exercise group for people with Parkinson’s Disease meets on Thursdays from 2-3pm at the First Baptist Church of Ames, 200 Lynn Ave.

 The singing program started during Stegemöller’s original research, and continued after participants started to statistically see improvements.
 The program brings together the original study participants and several other people with Parkinson’s to sing, “You Are My Sunshine” which helps them talk louder and hold out their breath.

 The dance program uses musical cues to help people with Parkinson’s who have difficulty with things such as rigidity, range of motion, big forceful movements, balance, and posture.
-Stegemöller, Ann Smiley-Oyen, an assistant professor in kinesiology, and 14 student volunteers lead the class.
-The first part focuses on strength exercises while the second is a ballroom dance lesson (taught by Smiley-Oyen).
+The first part focuses on strength exercises while the second focuses ballroom dance.

-For more information about these programs, check out the lab website, www.neuromotorlab.com.
+For more information about these programs, check out the lab website, www. ammpdlab.com.